liara/beamer-template/README.md

 # A beamer template

-Including Mint syntax highlighting, hyperref, background image and some other features.
+Including Mint syntax highlighting, Hyperref, background image and some other features.

 ### Dependencies: